jacobkers/Vesicle_analysis/python/Rafa/README.md

 * A30 bundles results for ROIs

 ### notes
-* to see binaryzation performance when tuning in a new dataset: A20 set frames to 1, binary-ops showit=1, run in debug mode
+* to see binarization performance when tuning in a new dataset: A20 set frames to 1, binary-ops showit=1, run in debug mode
 * check the write-up:

-# fusion analysis with Rafael de Lira ('B' series)
+# code 'B' series: fusion analysis
+Description: we detect the position and onset time of fusion events.
+It is assumed that the xy position does not change during the event.
+For each event, we crop a sub-stack and its various projections: XY, XT, YT where the latter two serve as intnensity kymographs.

 ## overview